Azure/azure-sdk-for-c/README.md

           cmake --build .

    This results in building each library as a static library file, placed in the output directory you created (for example `build\sdk\core\az_core\Debug`).
 At a minimum, you must have an `Azure Core` library, a `Platform` library, and an `HTTP` library.
-Then, you can build any additional Azure service client library you intend to use from within your application (for example `build\sdk\storage\blobs\Debug`).
+Then, you can build any additional Azure service client library you intend to use from within your application (for example `build\sdk\iot\Debug`).
 To use our client libraries in your application, just `#include` our public header files and then link your application's object files with our library files.

 4. Provide platform-specific implementations for functionality required by `Azure Core`.
 For more information, see the [Azure Core Porting Guide](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/docs/core#porting-the-azure-sdk-to-another-platform).